nemal34/beyondthehorizon_wj/README.md

 ---

 # Before you start
-- Use [BethINI](https://www.nexusmods.com/fallout4/mods/67) to setup your INIs.
+- Use BethINI to setup your INIs accordingly to your hardware.
 - Set your game difficulty to Survival.

 ---